blinkist/timezone-teleporter/README.md

 ### Oceanize

-Gives you random coordinates somewhere on the ocean in the same UTC time zone.
+Gives you a location somewhere in the same timezone.

 ```ruby
 Oceans.oceanize(52.520007, 13.404954)